koordinates/kart/docs/pages/raster_datasets.rst

 - ``kart import <tile> [<tile>] [<tile>] [--convert-to-cog/--preserve-format]``
 - ``kart import --dataset=<dataset_name> <tile> [<tile>] [<tile>] [--convert-to-cog/--preserve-format]``

-This command imports one or more raster tiles into the Kart repository in the working directory.
+This command imports one or more raster tiles into the Kart repository.
 All tiles are imported into the same dataset.

 The tiles to import must be GeoTIFF files of some variant - and cloud-optized GeoTIFFs (COGs) are allowed.